krustlet/krustlet/docs/community/developers.md

 #### Caveats

 The underlying dependencies for Rustls do not support certs with IP SANs (subject alternate names).
-Because of this, the serving certs requested during bootstrap will not work as they require at least 1 IP SAN.
-This means that you'll need to handle provisioning your TLS cert and key (using `kubectl csr` and `kubectl certificate approve`) out of band before you start running Krustlet.
+Because of this, the serving certs requested during bootstrap will not work for local development options like minikube or KinD as they do not have an FQDN

 ### Building on WSL (Windows Subsystem for Linux)